russonicola/russonicola/README.md

 - 👋 Hi, I’m Nicola Russo
-- 👀 I’m interested in AI and Neuromorphic Computing
+- 👀 I’m interested in AI, Neuromorphic Computing and Cybersecurity
-- 🌱 I’m currently doing a PhD in AI at University of West London
+- 🌱 I have a BSc degree in Computer Science and a MSc Degree in Software Security Systems.
+I’m currently doing a PhD in AI at University of West London
-- 💞️ I’m looking to collaborate on Spiking Neural Networks and Biological Neural Network projects.
+- 💞️ I’m looking to collaborate on Spiking Neural Networks and Biological Neural Network projects
 - 📫 My Academic email is 21485661@student.uwl.ac.uk

 <!---